-It is the responsibility of the installer and owner to ensure that job site environmental, sub-floor and subsurface conditions involved meet or exceed all requirements as outlined in installation instructions prior to installation.
-Manufacturer declines all responsibility for product performance or installation failure due to sub-floor, substrate or environmental deficiencies or jobsite conditions.
+It is the responsibility of the installer/owner to ensure that job site environmental, subfloor and subsurface conditions involved meet or exceed all requirements as outlined in installation instructions prior to installation.
+Manufacturer declines all responsibility for product performance or installation failure due to subfloor, substrate or environmental deficiencies or jobsite conditions.

-Manufacturer requires Engineered Hardwood products to be acclimated prior to installation.
-Acclimation allows flooring to achieve equilibrium moisture content (EMC) with the installation environment.
 All wood continually expands and contracts until it reaches moisture equilibrium with the environment in which it's installed.
 As with all wood flooring, expansion and contraction will be minimized if the interior relative humidity is consistently maintained year round.
 Humidification and/or dehumidification systems may be necessary to maintain your home environment to prescribed relative humidity conditions.

 The owner/installer assumes all responsibility for final inspection of product quality.
-Examine flooring for color, finish, and style PRIOR TO INSTALLATION.
+Examine flooring for color, finish and style PRIOR TO INSTALLATION.
 If material is unacceptable, contact the seller immediately.
 Wood is a natural product and contains characteristics such as variations in color, tone and graining.
 Flooring is manufactured in accordance with industry standards, which allows manufacturing and natural deficiency tolerances up to 5% of the total installation.
-Installer should work from minimum of 3 cartons at the same time to ensure good color and shade blend.
-The installer must use reasonable selectivity and hold out or cut off piece with deficiencies.
+Installer should work from minimum of three cartons at a time to ensure good color and shade blend.
+The installer must use reasonable selectivity and hold out or cut off pieces with deficiencies.
 Do not install undesirable pieces.
 Flooring warranties DO NOT cover materials with visible defects once they are installed.
 Installation is acceptance of product quality.